PowerDNS/pdns/docs/markdown/authoritative/upgrading.md

 PowerDNS Authoritative Server 3.0 comes with DNSSEC support, but this has required big changes to database schemas.
 Each backend lists the changes required.
 To facilitate a smooth upgrade, the old, non-DNSSEC schema is used by default.
 Features like per-domain metadata, TSIG and DNSSEC itself however need the new schema.
 Consult your backend documentation for the correct 'alter table' statements.
 Afterwards, set the relevant '-dnssec' setting for your backend (for example: gmysql-dnssec).

 In version 3.0, "Fancy Records", like URL, CURL and MBOXFW are no longer supported.
-Support may come back in later versions.
 In addition, the LDAP Backend has moved to 'unmaintained' status.

 ## Frequently Asked Questions about 3.0